-The Imagine Math PreK-2 Student Progress Report provides student usage and student progress information for each student.
-You can begin using the Student Progress Report as soon as your students start using Imagine Math PreK-2.
-Administrators can review the Student Progress Report for any student in their school or district.
-Teachers can view the Student Progress Report for any students that are assigned to them.
-The Student Progress Report updates hourly.
+The Imagine Math PreK-2 Student Progress report provides usage and progress information for each student.
+You can begin using the Student Progress report as soon as your students start using Imagine Math PreK-2.
+Administrators and Teachers can view the Student Progress report for all students that are assigned to them.
+The Student Progress report updates hourly.

 - Use the Search box or scroll through the list to find the student whose report you wish to view; then click the student's name to open the report.

 Interpreting the Student Progress Report